- New or expanding business? – check

 What is a VC Firm?

 A venture capital firm is an organization that supplies early-stage capital to startups or small business, in exchange for ownership equity.
-The money used for investment comes from individual investors, and is pooled through a VC firm to then make investments in growth and expansion across selected companies in a particular industry.
+The money used for investment comes from individual investors.
+It is pooled through a VC firm to then make investments in growth and expansion across selected companies in a particular industry.

 Learn more about the history of venture capital in the US here.